SEOBNRv5PHM: Next generation of accurate and efficient multipolar precessing-spin effective-one-body waveforms for binary black holes: Performance of the multipolar precessing-spin effective-one-body waveform model

 In Secs. \ref{sec:EOBexpressions} and \ref{sec:EOBwaveforms} we have described the construction of the \seobfivephm~model, here we assess the impact of several approximations in the description of the precessing-spin dynamics as well as in the waveform multipoles.
 Differently from the \seobfourphm~model, in \seobfivephm~the full precessing-spin Hamiltonian and spin equations are not evolved.
 By contrast, we build on recent waveform models, \tphm~\cite{Estelles:2021gvs} and \teob~\cite{Gamba:2021ydi}, which couple a purely aligned-spin dynamics (only $\bm{a}_\pm \cdot \LNhat$) with PN-expanded equations for the spins, angular-momentum and frequency.
 However, in the new \seobfivephm~model there are significant differences with respect to previous approaches: \begin{itemize} \item The spin, velocity and angular momentum equations in \seobfivephm~are fully PN-expanded in the velocity parameter $v$, and include SO and SS couplings through NNLO, thus differ from the ones employed in Refs. \cite{SpinTaylorNotes,Estelles:2021gvs,Gamba:2021ydi}. \item The SO contributions to the angular momentum equations in \seobfivephm~are consistent with the fully generic canonical Hamiltonian $H^{\rm prec}_{\rm EOB}$ \cite{Khalilv5} (i.e., they use the same spin-supplementary condition, and thus differ from the ones in Refs. \cite{SpinTaylorNotes,Estelles:2021gvs,Gamba:2021ydi}). \item In \seobfivephm, the orbital equations of motion are evolved using a partial precessing-spin EOB Hamiltonian, $H^{\rm pprec}_{\rm EOB}(\Lhat^2,\bm{a}_\pm\cdot \LNhat,\bm{a}_\pm\cdot \Lhat, \bm{a}_+\cdot \bm{a}_-)$, which has all spin components (also orbit-averaged in-plane spin components instead of only $\bm{a}_\pm \cdot \LNhat$). \end{itemize}

-In Figure \ref{fig:unf_testHams} we assess the impact of these improvements in the treatment of the precessing-spin dynamics by computing the unfaithfulness of \seobfivephm~with different prescriptions for the conservative dynamics against the set of 118 highly precessing BBH simulations from Ref.~\cite{Ossokine:2020kjp}.
+In Figure \ref{fig:unf_testHams} we assess the impact of these improvements in the treatment of the precessing-spin dynamics by computing the unfaithfulness of \seobfivephm~with different prescriptions for the conservative dynamics against the set of 118 highly precessing\footnote{Note that highly precessing configurations typically are quoted in the literature as binaries with high mass ratios and/or high values of the in-plane spin components.
+Here, we refer to these simulations as highly precessing in comparison to the ones available in the SXS catalog, as the set of 118 simulations are longer, more accurate and have larger in-plane spin than most of the simulations in the catalog.} BBH simulations from Ref.~\cite{Ossokine:2020kjp}.